opensearch-project/documentation-website/_observing-your-data/trace/ta-dashboards.md

 ## Schema dependencies and assumptions

-The plugin requires [Data Prepper]({{site.url}}{{site.baseurl}}/data-prepper/) to process and visualize OTel data and relies on the following Data Prepper pipelines for OTel correlations and service map calculations:
+The plugin requires you to use [Data Prepper]({{site.url}}{{site.baseurl}}/data-prepper/) to process and visualize OTel data and relies on the following Data Prepper pipelines for OTel correlations and service map calculations:

 - [Trace analytics pipeline]({{site.url}}{{site.baseurl}}/data-prepper/common-use-cases/trace-analytics/)
 - [Service map pipeline]({{site.url}}{{site.baseurl}}/data-prepper/pipelines/configuration/processors/service-map-stateful/)